-Based upon pricing forecast developed by Applied Proactive Technologies Inc (APT) based on industry input and provided to Ameren.
+Calculated by dividing assumed rated life of baseline bulb by hours of use.
+Assumed lifetime of EISA qualified Halogen/ Incandescents is 1000 hours.
+The manufacturers are simply using a regular incandescent lamp with halogen fill gas rather than Halogen Infrared to meet the standard (as provided by G. Arnold, NEEP and confirmed by N. Horowitz at NRDC).

-The manufacturers of the new minimally compliant EISA Halogens are using regular incandescent lamps with halogen fill gas rather than halogen infrared to meet the standard and so the component rated life is equal to the standard incandescent.
+Based upon field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.

-RES v C&I split is based on a weighted (by sales volume) average of ComEd PY4, PY5 and PY6 and Ameren PY5 and PY6 in store intercept survey results.
-See ‘RESvCI Split_122014.xls’.
+RES v C&I split is based on a weighted (by sales volume) average of ComEd PY6, PY7 and PY8 and Ameren PY5, PY6 and PY8 in store intercept survey results.
+See ‘RESvCI Split_112016.xls’.

-Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report: https://www.neep.org/Assets/uploads/files/emv/emv-products/NEEP_EMV_EmergingTechResearch_Report_Final.pdf, p 6-18.
+Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report, p 6-18.